Configuration Parameters

 {integer}

-Maximum nesting for other types objects inside which other objects are enclosed (HTML pages, jar-files, etc.).
-The value of this parameter specifies the nesting limit beyond which objects inside other objects will not be scanned.
+Maximum nesting for other types objects inside which other objects are enclosed (HTML pages, .jar files, etc.).
+The value of this parameter specifies the nesting limit beyond which objects inside other objects will not be scanned by the request of SpIDer Gate.

 Default value: 8